 To help minimize the impact of disasters on vulnerable communities, UNICEF and our partners support various disaster risk reduction, climate change adaptation and peace building programmes.
 These are aimed at increasing community resilience to future shocks in order to save lives and avoid suffering, as well as to protect livelihoods, assets and infrastructure.

 Through our holistic approach of ‘resilience building’, UNICEF aims to integrate development and humanitarian action and promote risk-informed programming and planning.
-We do this through child-centred risk assessments that incorporate natural hazards, climate change and conflict sensitivity.
-This helps improve the prediction and prevention of emergencies, particularly recurrent disasters, and prepare communities to cope with them should they occur.
+We do this through child-centred risk assessments that incorporate natural hazards, climate change and conflict sensitivity and integrate risk-informed approaches into our development programmes.
+This helps to improve the prediction and prevention of emergencies, particularly recurrent disasters, and prepare communities to cope with them should they occur.